Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 Across town, people lit up their windows and balconies with lumignons, or little lights, giving the city an ethereal and fairytale look.

-The tradition has remained.
 During the Lyon festival of lights, you'll see individual lights in windows, and hotels often give out small electric candles so you can play along.
 That said, these lights have a hard time competing with all the bright Christmas lights and displays...

-The city experimented with public light installations in 1989 and ten years later, it inaugurated the first four-day festival of lights in Lyon, held every year since, with two exceptions.
+The city experimented with public light installations for the first time in 1989 and ten years later, it inaugurated the first four-day festival of lights in Lyon, held every year since.

 And in 2021, the event was vastly reduced because of the Covid-19 pandemic.